powercodeacademy/phrg-rails-using-erb/README.md

 ## Overview

-We'll look at the benefits of view templating and practice using Ruby to modify our `index.erb` file in our application.
+We'll look at the benefits of view templating and learn how to write erb tags to do more than just display data.

 ## Objectives

 1. Define and explain the benefits of view templating
-2. Use ERB substitution and scipting tags to modify the content and structure of HTML code
+2. Use ERB substitution and scripting tags to modify the content and structure of HTML code
 3. Incorporate logic and iteration using ERB.